 Transport for trips out in the accessible minibus is included in the cost – in fact, the holidays are completely fully inclusive.

-Other facilities include internet access, a TV room, and tea and coffee making stations.
+Other facilities include internet access, and a TV room.
 Attached to the house is a beautiful chapel, available for private prayer or meditation.

-The grounds of the Centre include a recently established small sensory garden and a new decked quiet area.
+The grounds of the Centre include a decked quiet area.
 Adjacent to the house is a large terraced area, much used in the summer.

 Interested and want to know which holiday to choose - and , of course, how much they cost?
 Do remember that the prices are fully inclusive.
 Unless you want to go shopping you won't need any cash.

-Follow this link for the 2013 listing of Torch Holidays, first at the Torch Holiday & Retreat Centre, then elswhere.
+Follow this link for the 2017 listing of Torch Holidays, both at the Torch Holiday & Retreat Centre, and elsewhere.

 To make an enquiry and to book call Torch Holidays on 01273 832282 or email: email@example.com.